 The product is illustrated in the following high-level block diagram, which identifies the key building blocks and major interfaces.

-(Insert a block diagram showing key features/performance/attributes, and highlight key building blocks and major interfaces.)
+Insert a block diagram showing key features/performance/attributes, and highlight key building blocks and major interfaces.

 The main functional modules are described in the table below.